Azure-Samples/communication-services-AI-customer-service-sample/README.md

         Frontend endpoint: https://wapp-app-web-...
         ```
 > **Note**<br >
 > It may take several minutes for the application to get fully deployed.
 Go grab a cup of coffee or listen to your favourite song.
 If the deployment fails, delete the deployment completely and redeploy.
-If the deployment fails, go to FAQ section.
+For troubleshooting deployment issues, refer to the FAQ section.

 ###  Azure Portal Resource Setup
 4. After deployment is completed, go to [Azure portal](https://portal.azure.com) and go to the resource group you created.
-5. Selecte Communication Services Resource and follow [Connect Azure AI service to Azure communication service resource](https://aka.ms/Mech-connectACSWithAI)
+5. Select Communication Services Resource and follow [Connect Azure AI service to Azure communication service resource](https://aka.ms/Mech-connectACSWithAI)
 6. Add a Calling and SMS enabled telephone number to your Communication resource.
 [Get a phone number](https://aka.ms/Mech-getPhone).
 7. [Set up the email service](https://aka.ms/Mech-EmailService) to the resource group you created.
 8. [Create a managed Azure email domain](https://aka.ms/Mech-emaildomain) that will be used for sending emails.